ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 test:MockFunction intAddMockFn = new ();
 ```

-After the initialization, the following options can be used to stub the behaviour of a function written in the module being tested.
+After the initialization, the following options can be used to stub the behavior of a function written in the module being tested.

 ### Stub to return a specific value

- This test stubs the behaviour of the `get` function to return a specific value in 2 ways:
+ This test stubs the behavior of the `get` function to return a specific value in 2 ways:

  1. Stubbing to return a specific value in general
  2. Stubbing to return a specific value based on the input